TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-files-replication-ragrs.md

 # Replication type RA-GRS is unsupported on Azure Files

 <!--issueDescription-->
-Currently, Azure Files supports locally redundant storage (LRS), zone redundant storage (ZRS), and geo-redundant storage (GRS).
-It is possible to use read-access geo-redundant (RA-GRS) with Azure Files, but it is not possible to read from secondary.
-Read from secondardy will be available in the future, but we don't have timelines to share at this time.
+Azure Files is supported only on locally redundant storage (LRS), zone redundant storage (ZRS), and geo-redundant storage (GRS) accounts.
+We plan to support read-access geo-redundant (RA-GRS) storage in the future, but we don't have a timeline to share.For further information, please see [FAQ about Azure Files](https://docs.microsoft.com/azure/storage/files/storage-files-faq#general).
 <!--/issueDescription-->